Chris John (boxer): John vs. Kimura

 John defended his title for the 16th time on May 5, 2012, by defeating Japanese Shoji Kimura by unanimous decision.
 This marked his first win in Singapore and first out of his five fights contract in Marina Bay Sands.

 John vs. Piriyapinyo

-Chonlatarn Piriyapinyo was the second undefeated fighter to challenge John's featherweight title.
+Chonlatarn Piriyapinyo was the second undefeated fighter to challenge for John's featherweight title.
 This served as his second bout in Marina Bay Sands.
 Billed as the "Battle of the Undefeated'.
-Coming into the fight, the thai fighter was ranked 6th in the featherweight division.
+Coming into the fight, the Thai fighter was ranked 6th in the featherweight division.

-Chris John successfully defended his WBA featherweight title for the 17th time on Friday in Singapore, as the Indonesian Pride beat Thailand's Chonlatarn Piriyapinyo on unanimous decision scores of 117-111, 119-109, and 119-109."
+Chris John successfully defended his WBA featherweight title for the 17th time on Friday in Singapore, as the Indonesian Pride beat Thailand's Chonlatarn Piriyapinyo by unanimous decision, with scores of 117-111, 119-109, and 119-109."

 In the Post fight interview, Chris John called out fellow champions Daniel Ponce de León, Billy Dib and Orlando Salido from other associations for a unification bout for the featherweight belt.